Last Updated on September 16, 2022 by Lori Geurin

 Plan It Out

-Once you’ve decided on a set of goals for yourself, it’s time to get to work on reaching them.
-Consistency is critical so you’re able to maintain your plan over the long haul.
+Once you’ve decided on a set of goals for yourself, it’s time to work on reaching them.
+Consistency is critical, so you can maintain your plan over the long haul.

 Have An Accountability Partner

 Another effective method of maintaining your goals is to find an accountability partner.
 An accountability partner is someone with whom you’ve shared your goal.
-This person checks in with you on a regular basis to make sure you’re staying on top of everything.
+This person checks in regularly to ensure you stay on top of everything.

 If possible, try to find a partner with similar goals to your own so you can help each other.
 Having an accountability partner offers a psychological incentive for you to keep up with the goals you’ve set for yourself.
-Failure to do so will mean telling someone else you haven’t done what you said you were going to do.
+Failure to do so will mean telling someone else you haven’t done what you said you would do.

 Though it may seem like a small matter, an accountability partner can give you the extra push you need to stay consistent.

-These are just a few of the ways you can set and maintain your nutrition goals.
-Be sure you devote some time to set your goals.
-Good goals will keep you motivated.
+These are just a few ways to set and maintain your nutrition goals.
+Be sure you devote some time to setting your goals.
+Reasonable goals will keep you motivated.
 While poorly set goals can ultimately backfire and prevent you from achieving your goals for the year.

 Once you’ve come up with a set of well-structured goals, success is only a matter of sustaining consistent progress.